leimath/leimath.github.io/content/posts/gt-notes-p4.md

 `Theorem 7`: If there is only one chain between any two vertices of $T$ then $T$ must be a tree.

+`Theorem 8`: A graph is bipartite if and only if it contains no odd cycle

 ---